imageaid/rails_service_generator/README.md

 4. An updated command line interface (see below)

 #### Updated command line interface
 Previous versions of the gem used plain old arguments to create or destroy the appropriate files.
 Over time, this became more unwieldy than imagined.
-From version 3.0.0 forward, there are only two arguments: `object_name` and `parent_name`.
+From v3.0.0 forward, there are only two arguments: `object_name` and `parent_name`.
 Additionally, the previously available optional argument, `instance`, was removed (see REMOVALS section, below).

 If you would like to add a sub-folder to the service or form, you can now provide the `class_option` for it: `--sub_folder NAME_OF_FOLDER`.
 Similarly, for the form generator, you can pass in an array of `attr_accessors` with  the following: `--accessors accessor_1_name accessor_2_name ...` (use regular strings as these will be 'converted' to symbols).